Looking Back: Our Biggest Projects and Milestones of 2024

 Commissioned by the San José Sharks

-To extend their Team Teal Campaign, the San Jose Sharks have partnered with Local Color for the Community Connections Mural Project.
-In celebration of Hispanic Heritage beyond the hockey rink, Local Color commissioned artist Edgar Ochoa to design this mural gifted to the Latino Business Foundation off of Alum Rock Avenue.
+In celebration of Hispanic Heritage, the San Jose Sharks partnered with Local Color to extend their Team Teal Campaign. beyond the hockey rink.
+Local Color commissioned artist Edgar Ochoa to design this mural, gifted to the Latino Business Foundation off of Alum Rock Avenue.
 Edgar’s work pays tribute to his youth, the East San Jose community, and Hispanic-American culture.

 Read more about the San Jose Sharks Community Connections Mural Project here!